-The results of risk mapping carried out in 2010 were updated at the end of 2011, in particular through interviews conducted with the majority of Group executives.
-The action plans implemented or in progress enabled a reassessment of the positioning of part of these risks.
-A final presentation was submitted to the Executive Committee, as well as to the Management Board and the Audit Committee.
+Full risk mapping carried out in 2010 and updated at the end of 2011 will be re-assessed in the first quarter of 2013, in particular through interviews conducted with the main Group executives.
+A final presentation will then be submitted to the Executive Committee, as well as to the Management Board and the Audit Committee.